Project ACTIVATE (Advancing Coordinated and Timely InterVentions, Awareness, Training, and Education)

 - Tier 2 (Supplemental), for students needing

-- Targeted social skill instruction
+- Targeted social skill

 - Group counseling and support groups

 - Coordinated referral process and progress

 - Tier 3 (Intensive), for students needing intensive